 Janice studied at Skidmore College and Oxford University, and has benefited greatly from training with the National Outdoor Leadership School, the Interaction Institute for Social Change, and the Social Transformation Project.

 Senior Director Institutional Partnerships at Resilia

-As Director of Business Development for Pledge It, Todd is responsible for growth and relationship management across professional sports.
-Todd brings more than seventeen (17) years of experience in the sports philanthropy sector, including running his own consulting practice for six years.
-Previously Vice President and Director of Programs, and current Consultant and Board Member of Derek Jeter’s Turn 2 Foundation, Todd also served as Managing Director for Weinstein Carnegie Philanthropic Group, as well as Co-Director of the Sports Philanthropy Executive Certificate at George Washington University School of Business.
+As Senior Director of Institutional Partnerships at Resilia, a technology platform with a human touch that helps nonprofit organizations increase capacity and enables funders that deploy billions of dollars to scale impact, Todd is responsible for overseeing enterprise relationships with foundations across the country.
+Todd brings more than eighteen (18) years of experience in the sports philanthropy sector, including running his own consulting practice for six years.
+Previously Vice President and Director of Programs, and current Consultant and Board Member of Derek Jeter’s Turn 2 Foundation, Todd also served as Managing Director for Weinstein Carnegie Philanthropic Group, as well as Co-Director of the Sports Philanthropy Executive Certificate at George Washington University School of Business, and Director of Business Development for Pledge It.